Value Chain: Definition, Components, and What Are the Steps to Analyze It

 Components of a Value Chain

-A value chain is made up of many actions that contribute to the development of a product or service.
-These activities are separated into two categories: primary and support, with both contributing significantly to value creation.
-Let’s look at the many components of a value chain, starting with the fundamental activities.
+A value chain consists of numerous actions that add up to the development of a product or a service.
+Here, the activities are divided into two types: primary activities and support activities, each having a high value creation potential.
+Let’s explore the myriad parts of a value chain and examine some of the more basic activities:

 1. Primary Activities

-Primary activities are the fundamental procedures involved in developing and delivering a product or service to a consumer.
-These efforts bring tangible value to the product and are critical to maintaining consumer satisfaction.
-They cover everything from raw material procurement to after-sales support.
-The main primary activities include the following:
+Basic activities are the basic steps used to create and offer a product or service to a consumer.
+These efforts are adding value to the product, and they are also critical in maintaining consumer satisfaction.
+It includes raw material procurement, inventory management, and post-sales services.
+Main activities are the following:

 a.
 Inbound Logistics